shinjinighosh/helpme-vscode-extension/README.md

 # helpme README

-This is the README for our extension "helpme".
+This is the README for our extension "helpme", a VS Code extension created by [Shinjini Ghosh](https://github.com/shinjinighosh) and [Raul Alcantara](https://github.com/ralcant) for the Microsoft VS Code Hakathon.

 ## Features